webqit/quantum-js/README.md

 But unlike regular JavaScript, Stateful programs maintain a live relationship with the outside world:

-### with Arbitrary Objects
+### ...with Arbitrary Objects

-With any object, every interaction happening at the property level is a live interaction!
+With any object, every interaction happening at the property level is reactive!
 This means that:

 #### Mutations to Object Properties from the Outside Will Be Automatically Reflected